 1975 Revisited

-I think I've mentioned here before that I was a lousy student in high school and probably going back before then.
-I'd include a senior photo from my high school yearbook but I never bothered to have one taken.
-I did the minimum to get by and for the most part, I did a good job of that while falling through the cracks.
-With six kids in our family and a father who was away on business much of the time, it was easy to slide by undetected so long as none of my teachers were calling home.
-I honestly don't think my parents ever asked to see my grades.
-If they did they never expressed any concern about the education I wasn't getting.
-I didn't even bother to attend my graduation ceremony.
-How disconnected was that?
+I've mentioned here before that I was a lousy student in high school, and probably going back before then.
+I'd include a senior photo from my high school yearbook, but I never bothered to have one taken.
+I did the minimum to get by, and for the most part, I did a good job of that while falling through the cracks.
+With six kids in our family and a father who was often away on business, it was easy to slide by undetected so long as none of my teachers were calling home.
+My parents never asked to see my grades.
+If they did, they never expressed any

-I enrolled at Hennepin Technical College that fall in their drafting program while working nights at the Holiday gas station on Highway 55 in Golden Valley.
+That fall, I enrolled at Hennepin Technical College in their drafting program while working nights at the Holiday gas station on Highway 55 in Golden Valley.
 I wasn't very invested in either endeavor.
-I'd leave school during lunch break to grab a beer or three with one of my classmates at a place called the Fox Den or Wolf's Den (or some such name) by the gravel mines on County Road 18 not far from the college.
-I had little to no direction in my life nor any real ambition.
+I'd leave school during lunch break to grab a beer or three with one of my classmates at a place called the Fox Den or Wolf's Den (or some such name) by the gravel mines on County Road 18, not far from the college.
+I had little to no direction in my life, nor any real ambition.

 Queue the music